-Working with ALA Editions, the Center announced a new Library Futures Series that will take the trends identified by the Center and engage library experts to think more expansively about these trends.
-The first two books - Anonymity (Alison Macrina and Talya Cooper) and Resilience (Rebekkah Smith Aldrich) - have already been announced and featured in ALA Editions' Fall catalog.
+Working with ALA Editions, the Center serves as series editor for a new Library Futures Series that will take the trends identified by the Center and engage library experts to think more expansively about these trends.
+The first book, Resilience by Rebekkah Smith Aldrich, was published in June.